Of Commerce, Counsel & the Coin

 Federal data infrastructure

-Founded with early CIA contracts in the late 1970s; the company's first product was named, by the customer, "Oracle."
-Now operates substantial portions of the federal government's data plumbing, a category of contract whose details are not published in the annual report.
+Founded with early CIA contracts in the late 1970s, when its first product was named, by the customer, “Oracle,” it now operates substantial portions of the federal government’s data plumbing, a category of contract whose details are not published in the annual report.

 Firm